 Appendix 1 to the Standard Contractual Clauses

 Data exporter: Customer is the data exporter.
-The data exporter is a user of Online Services or Professional Services as defined in the DPA and OST.
+The data exporter is a user of Products or Professional Services as defined in the DPA and Product Terms.

 Data importer: The data importer is MICROSOFT CORPORATION, a global producer of software and services.

-Data subjects: Data subjects include the data exporter’s representatives and end-users including employees, contractors, collaborators, and customers of the data exporter.
-Data subjects may also include individuals attempting to communicate or transfer personal information to users of the services provided by data importer.
-Microsoft acknowledges that, depending on Customer’s use of the Online Service or Professional Services, Customer may elect to include personal data from any of the following types of data subjects in the personal data:
+Data subjects: Data subjects include the data exporter’s representatives and end-users including employees, contractors, collaborators, and customers of the data exporter as detailed in Appendix B to the DPA.